rajinthss/rajinthss.github.io/index.md

 Hello there!
 I am a recent mechanical engineering graduate of the University of Peradeniya, Sri Lanka.
 Currently I am working as a temporary instructor at UoP with the aim of pursuing higher studies.
 My research interests span fluid dynamics, control systems and artificial intelligence, and more the overlap the better.
 I am keen on being involved in research which not only are novel, but also have significant real world impact.

-Scroll down to take a look at what I've been up to...
+Scroll down to take a look at what I've been up to..

 # Education